 To keep others occupied when there are setbacks, yourself included, you need to craft a message, not blindly pursue the dollar bill.
 You need to unite people around a cause.
 Make them fight for an idea.

 Passion, hustle, and motivation can only get you to a certain point.
 To keep pushing, though, you need a strong belief in a cause bigger than yourself.

 Lesson #5: Lose Battles In Favor of Winning the War

 Ego is the main reason we fuck up.
 We have an enormous desire to feel important and appreciated by everyone.
 That’s why we pick fights and fight till the end, no matter the cost.
 Someone says something about you in the office you don’t quite like?
 Oh, it’s ON.
 You immediately jump into a fight to protect your polished image without considering the negative outcomes.

 Retreating in the face of an enemy is not always a sign of weakness.
 It’s the opposite.
 This means you’re in control of your own emotions.
 This way you buy yourself valuable time – time to think, regroup your thoughts, find a better way to attack.

 Every day we encounter things we do not like.
-Things that piss us off: someone cut you off while driving, your spouse didn’t prepare the kid for school on time, your neighbor didn’t wait for you to get in the elevator.
-If we react to everything that happened around us with anger, we’ll lose precious energy.
+Things that piss us off: someone cut you off while driving, your spouse didn’t prepare the kid for school on time, your neighbor didn’t hold the elevator for you… If we react to everything that happened around us with anger, we’ll lose precious energy.

 Often the best course of action is to avoid confrontation.
 Avoid defending your position, at least for now.
 Allow people to win the small victories while you’re preparing your troops for the big fight.

 People usually respond to aggression with aggression.
 Especially man.
 They think that it’s their duty to protect their manhood at all costs.
+But it shouldn’t be like that.
 Be different.
 Be smart.
 Pick your fights wisely and exhaust energy only on the fights worth fighting.